supriya-project/supriya/README.rst

     supriya$ pytest

-Consult our installation instructions for detailed help on getting Abjad, setting it up, and installing any additional dependencies like `Graphviz`_.
+Consult our installation instructions for detailed help on getting Supriya, setting it up, and installing any additional dependencies like `Graphviz`_.